 Married Filing Jointly - If you're married and file a joint return, you and your spouse must combine your incomes, social security benefits and equivalent railroad retirement benefits when figuring the taxable portion of your benefits.
 On a joint return, you must add your spouse's income to yours when figuring if any of your benefits are taxable, even if your spouse didn't receive any benefits.

 You should receive your Form SSA-1099, Social Security Benefit Statement, or Form RRB-1099, Payments by the Railroad Retirement Board, by early February for the benefits paid in the prior calendar year.
 The form will show benefits paid to the person who has the legal right to receive them, and the amount of any benefits repaid.
 It will also show amounts by which the benefits were reduced because you received workers' compensation benefits.
 Substitute workers' compensation benefits are taxable to the same extent.
 For additional information, refer to Publication 915.

 Reporting Taxable Benefits

 To report taxable benefits, you must use Form 1040.pdf or Form 1040A.pdf, U.S. Individual Income Tax Return.
 You can't use Form 1040EZ.pdf, Income Tax Return for Single and Joint Filers With No Dependents.

 Tax Withholding and Estimated Tax

 If any part of your social security or equivalent railroad retirement benefits will be taxable in the current tax year, you may request to have additional withholding from other income or pay estimated tax during the year.
-Refer to Publication 505, Tax Withholding and Estimated Tax, and Do You Have to Pay Estimated Tax? for additional information on estimated tax.
+Refer to Publication 505, Tax Withholding and Estimated Tax, and Am I Required to Make Estimated Tax Payments for 2018? for additional information on estimated tax.
 You may also choose to have income tax withheld from your social security or equivalent railroad retirement benefits.
-For more information, refer to Form W-4V (PDF), Voluntary Withholding Request.
+For more information, refer to Form W-4V.pdf, Voluntary Withholding Request.